zitongcharliedeng/midiTypingAndGaming/README.md

 My Linnstrument Preset when Using as Typing Keyboard (and recording its inputs):
 1.)
 RESET TO DEFAULT FIRST
 2.)
-PERSPLIT: Channel Per Note (otherwise 2 notes share the same id used in midi2joy, which is bad), Midi CHannel 1, Bend+96(holddown24andslideup), X OFF, Y OFF
+PERSPLIT: Channel Per ROW (otherwise 2 notes overlapped in +5 default semitones will share the same id used in midi2joy, which is bad), Midi CHannel 1, Bend+96(holddown24andslideup), X OFF, Y OFF
 3.)
 Press preset and Save as a preset so you can switch to and fro.
 ---
 > From the Linnstrument manual: